GameDevMitchell/TurkFlash/README.md

 Your ultimate Turkish-English flashcard app!
 Immerse yourself in a fun and interactive learning experience as you expand your vocabulary and boost your language skills.

-# Flashy - Flash Card App
+# TürkFlash - Flash Card App

 <a>![demo](https://github.com/GameDevMitchell/TurkFlash/assets/146736445/93a792ac-3d22-4cbf-bcd8-328eac57a541)</a>

-Flashy is a simple and interactive flash card app built using Python and Tkinter.
+TürkFlash is a simple and interactive flash card app built using Python and Tkinter.
 It's designed to help you learn and practice Turkish words by displaying random Turkish words and their English translations.

 ## Features